Arize-ai/arize-otel-python/README.md

 ### Debug

-As you're setting your tracing, it is helpful to print to console the spans created.
+As you're setting up your tracing, it is helpful to print to console the spans created.
 You can achieve this by setting `log_to_console=True`.

 ```python
 register_otel(